Scores hurt as riot police crack down on banned Catalan vote

 BARCELONA: Spanish riot police used batons and rubber bullets to storm polling stations in Catalonia on Sunday (Oct 1), triggering clashes as thousands turned out to vote in an independence referendum banned by Madrid.

-At least 92 people were confirmed injured in clashes out of a total of 465 who went to hospital, emergency services said, as police cracked down on a vote the Spanish central government branded a "farce".
+At least 92 people were confirmed injured out of a total of 761 who went to hospital, Catalan authorities said, as police cracked down on a vote Spain's central government branded a "farce".

 The interior ministry said 33 police needed medical attention.